p4rtypoison/p4rtypoison/README.md

 - I may make mean jokes, sarcastic comments so please let me know if it bothers you! no worries im actually nice :)) (trust.)

-- any pronouns is a-okay ! however I mainly prefer he him
+- any pronouns is a-okay ! however I mainly prefer he him and masculine terms

 - pansexual, asexual, and genderfluid